Oppositional Defiant Disorder (ODD)

 1. Temperament

-Kids who have difficulty managing their emotions are prone to the development of ODD.
+Kids who have difficulty managing their emotions are prone to the development of Oppositional Defiant Disorder.

 2. Family Issues

-Dysfunctional family life, absolute neglect, abuse, inconsistent discipline, or substance abuse may contribute to the development of ODD.
+Dysfunctional family life, absolute neglect, abuse, inconsistent discipline, or substance abuse.

 3. Family History

-Parents who have had ODD or other mental health conditions like mood disorder, anxiety disorder, or learning disability might increase the likelihood of their children getting ODD.
+Parents who have had ODD or other mental health conditions like mood disorder, anxiety disorder, or learning disability might increase the likelihood of their children getting it.

 4. Peers